 - RECOMMENDED ACTIVE, GROUND-FLOOR RETAIL LOCATIONS.
 Active, ground-floor retail is strongly encouraged along East 14th Street, near the BART Station, and along the connecting streets between these two locations, in whatever location these connections occur. - 2.
 GROUND-FLOOR RETAIL USE TYPES.
 Public-serving street-level uses such as restaurants, retail shopping, customer services, community facilities, education facilities and cultural uses such as theaters, performance spaces, and gathering spaces are particularly encouraged. - 3.
 RETAIL BUILDING FRONTAGES.
-Retail frontages should be composed of architectural elements that enhance the public realm and provide a human-scaled street environment.
+Retail frontages shall be composed of architectural elements that enhance the public realm and provide a human-scaled street environment.
 The following elements can be used to achieve this goal: - Facade treatments and details that are scaled to the pedestrian

 - Distinct corner articulation through differentiation in materials, fenestration, glazing, and roof form - Transparent ground-floor storefronts with awnings or canopies - Generous sidewalks for pedestrian amenities like displays, benches, and cafe tables. - 4.
 MINIMUM TENANT SPACE DEPTH.
-Groundfloor retail and commercial should have tenant space depth adequate for the needs of a range of businesses; most should be at least 40 feet.
+Groundfloor retail and commercial shall have tenant space depths of at least 40 feet.
 To create a more vibrant and active retail street, narrower and deeper tenant spaces are encouraged to increase the number of storefront entries per linear foot of frontage. - 5.
 FREQUENCY OF PEDESTRIAN ENTRANCES, RETAIL GROUND FLOOR.
-Entrances should be located at least every 50 feet to a maximum separation of 100 feet, depending on ground floor use.
-Corner commercial uses should have a corner entrance or entrance toward both streets.
+Entrances shall be located at least every 50 feet to a maximum separation of 100 feet, depending on ground floor use.
+Corner commercial uses shall have a corner entrance or entrance toward both streets.